 Proposals should be prepared simply and economically, providing a description of the offeror's capabilities to satisfy the requirements of the solicitation.
 Emphasis should be on completeness and clarity of content.
 All documentation submitted with the proposal should be bound in the single volume except as otherwise specified.

-An electronic version of the RFP, in .PDF format only, is available through the University of Kentucky Procurement Services website at: https://purchasing.uky.edu/bid-and-proposal-opportunities.
+An electronic version of the RFP, in .PDF format only, is available through the University of Kentucky Purchasing Division web site: www.uky.edu/purchasing/bidlist.htm

 3.6 Proposed Deviations from the RFP